ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 }
 ```

-These location blocks need to be placed within the server block of your NGiNX configuration file.
-You need to edit replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your NGiNX configuration file).
+These location blocks need to be placed within the server block of your NGINX configuration file.
+You need to edit replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your NGINX configuration file).

 To implement this change you need to reload the NGiNX service.
 First perform a configuration test with the following command: